ontolex/morph/index.md

 <div class="entity" about="morph:CompoundingRule" typeof="owl:Class">

-<class property="rdfs:label">CompoundingRule</class>
+<class property="rdfs:label">Compounding Rule</class>

 <div property="rdfs:comment">
-<dfn>Compounding Rule</dfn> refers to rules that take the base form of more than one lexical entry as input to generate the (canonical) form of the output lexical entry.
+A <dfn>Compounding Rule</dfn> refers to rules that take the base form of more than one lexical entry as input to generate the (canonical) form of the output lexical entry.
 </div>

 <div class="description">